HaudegenHH/amazon-clone/README.md

 13. Create / style Product Details Screen
 14. Installing react-helmet-async (for displaying the product name on tab-title)
 15. Implemented react-helmet's functionality
+16. Adding Loading Spinner and a Message Alert Box (e.g. in case of network error)